Priya-Raut/microservices-intro/README.md

 How to configure API Gateway to be called in between two services?
 1. Configure proxy interface to talk to API Gateway using Feign Client (@FeignClient("api-gateway").
 API Gateway talks to the service via @RibbonClient(service-name).
 2. Call the service using http://localhost:api-gateway-port/service-name/rest-of-the-path

+### Steps for using distributed tracing using Spring Cloud Sleuth and Zipkin
+Spring Cloud Sleuth : Adds a trace id to the request as it goes through API Gateway and across multiple microservices.
+This trace id is visible in the logs.

+Disadvantage:

+It is cumbersome to find the logs having same trace id.

+Solution:

+With a log aggregation mechanism and a UI where all the logs from all the microservices are visible.

+Here's how the entire solution looks like:
+All microservices -> RabbitMQ -> Zipkin Distributed Tracing Server -> Database

+0. Install Zipkin and RabbitMQ.
+1. Make all the microservices put the log into RabbitMQ (Set dependencies for Sleuth->RabbitMQ->Zipkin)
+2. Connect RabbitMQ with Zipkin (RABBITMQ_URI=amqp://localhost java -jar zipkin.jar)